 Removing uptime checks

-- If your uptime check is part of an alerting policy, decide if you want to remove the uptime check from the policy or remove the policy.
-Otherwise, the alerting policy will ignore the uptime check.
+If your uptime check is part of an alerting policy, decide if you want to remove the uptime check from the policy or remove the policy.

-In the Uptime Checks page for your project, select Delete from the More menu on the right side of your uptime check:
+In the Uptime Checks Overview, select Delete from the menu on the right side of your uptime check.

 Getting IP addresses for uptime servers

 If you are checking a service that is behind a firewall, you can configure your service's firewall to accept traffic from the current set of IP addresses used for uptime checking.
 To get the IP addresses:

 Go to the Uptime Checks page for your project.